jedd-ahyoung/angular-blossom/README.md

-# angular-seedling — A scalable for AngularJS apps
+# angular-seedling — A scalable skeleton for AngularJS apps

 This project modifies the standard angular-seed project into a module pattern in which common functionality is organized by responsibility.
 This approach sepeartes controllers, services,